Pareto efficiency: Overview

-Formally, a state is Pareto-optimal if there is no alternative state where at least one participant's well-being is higher, and nobody else's well-being is lower.
+Formally, a state is Pareto optimal if there is no alternative state where at least one participant's well-being is higher, and nobody else's well-being is lower.
 If there is a state change that satisfies this condition, the new state is called a "Pareto improvement".
 When no Pareto improvements are possible, the state is a "Pareto optimum".

 In other words, Pareto efficiency is when it is impossible to make one party better off without making another party worse off.
 This state indicates that resources can no longer be allocated in a way that makes one party better off without harming other parties.
-In a state of Pareto Efficiency, resources are allocated in the most efficient way possible.
+In a state of Pareto efficiency, resources are allocated in the most efficient way possible.

-Pareto efficiency is mathematically represented when there is no other strategy profile s such that u_{i} (s') ≥ u_{i} (s) for every player i and u_{j} (s') > u_{j} (s) for some player j.
-In this equation s represents the strategy profile, u represents the utility or benefit, and j represents the player.
+In terms of game theory, a strategy profile s is Pareto efficient when there is no other strategy profile s such that u_{i}(s) ≥ u_{i}(s) for every player i and u_{j}(s) > u_{j}(s) for some player j.
+In this equation, u represents the utility or benefit and j represents the player.

 Efficiency is an important criterion for judging behavior in a game.
-In zero-sum games, every outcome is Pareto-efficient.
+In zero-sum games, every outcome is Pareto efficient.

 A special case of a state is an allocation of resources.
 The formal presentation of the concept in an economy is the following: Consider an economy with $n$ agents and $k$ goods.
-Then an allocation $\{x_1, \dots, x_n\}$, where $x_i \in \mathbb{R}^k$ for all i, is Pareto-optimal if there is no other feasible allocation $\{x_1', \dots, x_n'\}$ where, for utility function $u_i$ for each agent $i$, $u_i(x_i') \geq u_i(x_i)$ for all $i \in \{1, \dots, n\}$ with $u_i(x_i') > u_i(x_i)$ for some $i$.
+Then an allocation $\{x_1, \dots, x_n\}$, where $x_i \in \mathbb{R}^k$ for all i, is Pareto optimal if there is no other feasible allocation $\{x_1', \dots, x_n'\}$ where, for utility function $u_i$ for each agent $i$, $u_i(x_i') \geq u_i(x_i)$ for all $i \in \{1, \dots, n\}$ with $u_i(x_i') > u_i(x_i)$ for some $i$.
 Here, in this simple economy, "feasibility" refers to an allocation where the total amount of each good that is allocated sums to no more than the total amount of the good in the economy.
 In a more complex economy with production, an allocation would consist both of consumption vectors and production vectors, and feasibility would require that the total amount of each consumed good is no greater than the initial endowment plus the amount produced.

 Under the assumptions of the first welfare theorem, a competitive market leads to a Pareto-efficient outcome.
 This result was first demonstrated mathematically by economists Kenneth Arrow and Gérard Debreu.
 However, the result only holds under the assumptions of the theorem: markets exist for all possible goods, there are no externalities, markets are perfectly competitive, and market participants have perfect information.

-In the absence of perfect information or complete markets, outcomes will generally be Pareto-inefficient, per the Greenwald–Stiglitz theorem.
+In the absence of perfect information or complete markets, outcomes will generally be Pareto inefficient, per the Greenwald–Stiglitz theorem.

 The second welfare theorem is essentially the reverse of the first welfare theorem.
 It states that under similar, ideal assumptions, any Pareto optimum can be obtained by some competitive equilibrium, or free market system, although it may also require a lump-sum transfer of wealth.